Sacramento To Host 2021 And 2022 World’s Strongest Man Competition

 — Visit Sacramento (@VisitSacramento) February 17, 2021

-“We love bringing the competition to new places and with the city’s rich history, world-class facilities, and beautiful waterfront, it’s the perfect fit,” said Rebecca Levin, Vice President of Media at IMG (the producers of World’s Strongest Man) in a statement.
+“We’re just excited to be here,” said Rebecca Levin, Vice President of Media at IMG (the producers of World’s Strongest Man).

 It’s unclear exactly where in the city the competition will take place, but it will no doubt look a little different than in years past due to the coronavirus pandemic and social distancing protocols.